Do you have a to do list that includes items you should have accomplished a year ago? If you do, you are what I call normal.

 The solution?
 Take a day off work.

-Many financial tasks cannot be completed in the evening or on the weekend.
+Many financial tasks cannot be completed in the evening or on the weekend, like finally making a household budget.
 By taking a day off work, you can contact people who may only be available at regular business hours.

 Possible tasks to consider accomplishing on your day off: